peterorum/yellow-deep/README.md

-# Use tensorflow to generate colour palettes
+# Use machine learning to generate colour palettes